antmicro/kenning-pipeline-manager/docs/source/specification-format.md

   Additionally, if a node extends from a category node, then it has to be in its subtree.
 * `color` - a hexadecimal color that will be used as the node background in the editor.
   If not provided, the default Kenning Pipeline Manager color scheme will be used.
+* `tag` - Tag assigned to a node type during specification resolving.
+  Used to filter node types with queries defined in `nodeLists` object defined in [Metadata](#metadata).
 * `width` - a default width, in pixels, of a node in the editor.
 * `twoColumn` - boolean value.
   If set to `true`, the interfaces on opposite sides will be arranged parallel to each other.